Adrenal Surgery

 Stitches and Scars:

-The surgery performed through 3-4 small incisions, the stitches will be small, subcutaneous which dissolves on its own and do not required removal.
+The surgery will be performed through 3-4 small incisions, the stitches will be small, subcutaneous, which dissolve on their own and do not require removal.
 Either skin glue or Steri-strips will be applied and will stay for about a week.
-They will be peel off on its own.
-Because the incisions will be small and the stitch will be subcutaneous the size of the scar will be much less than that with traditional open surgeries performed in the past.
+They will peel off on their own.
+Because the incisions will be small and the stitches will be subcutaneous, the size of the scar will be much less than that of traditional open surgeries performed in the past.

-However the scaring tendency is dependent on the individual skin healing proprieties.
-The surgeon will make all efforts to have best cosmetic result possible.
+However, the scarring tendency is dependent on the individual's skin healing properties.
+The surgeon will make every effort to achieve the best possible cosmetic result.

 COMPLICATIONS: